Hidden Text and Hidden Links

-Part of the process behind identifying hidden text or links on a page may involve analyzing the HTML structure of a page and its elements, such as divisions or section, headings, paragraphs, images, lists, and others.
-It looks at a Document Object Model (DOM) of pages to learn things about those different elements, their sizes, positions, layer orders, colors, visibility, and more.
+Part of the process behind identifying hidden text or links on a page may involve analyzing the HTML structure of a page and its elements, such as divisions or sections, headings, paragraphs, images, lists, and others.
+It looks at a Document Object Model (DOM) of pages to learn about those different elements, their sizes, positions, layer orders, colors, visibility, and more.

 There are some times when designers use hidden text because they want to use a font on a page that isn’t a standard system font that might come with Windows or Apple or Linux computers, and the page won’t render the way they want.
 Google’s John Mueller has noted in the past on Google’s Webmaster Help Forum that is probably not a problem:

 If you are using image replacement techniques and replacing the text with an equivalent image (with the same text in approximately the same visibility), that is generally fine.
 This provides a nice user experience and still lets those who cannot access the images (e.g., crawlers or vision-impaired users) use your website.